ericscharff/SmallWorld/README.md

 It is possible to run a version of SmallWorld from the command line.
 Look at `build.gradle` for more details.
-You should then be able to run `./gradew commandline` to start tyhe interpreter.
+You should then be able to run `./gradew commandLine` to start tyhe interpreter.
 Typing commands at this prompt will cause the input string to be run ("printIt").
 For example:

 ```